How do vision-eyesight and color perception develop?

 When light strikes the retina, a photo-sensitive part of tissue at the rear of the eye, photoreceptors convert them into impulses of electricity.
-The impulses flow from the retina to the brain via the optical nerve.
-The brain then converts the impulses into the visuals you see.
-The eye, which is our organ of seeing, requires light to perform its function.
-Vision does not exist in dark surroundings.
-For vision to occur, the surrounding environment’s light must bounce off of things and reach our eyes.
+The retinal impulses are transmitted to the brain through the optic nerve.
+The brain then transforms the electrical impulses into the visual stimuli that you perceive.
+The eye, our visual organ, necessitates light in order to carry out its duty.
+Vision is not possible in dim or poorly lit environments.
+Vision is dependent on the reflection of light from the surrounding environment, which then enters our eyes.

 The eye, the organ responsible for seeing, is composed of several layers.
 The signals gathered by the eye from the environment are sent to the brain.
 After the action of a number of systems, the visual formed by impulses conveyed to the brain becomes a picture.